0U7L13R/HomeNetwork/docs/Network-Architecture.md

 ## Sniffer Setup

 The Dell R720 has 4 dedicated NIC ports.
-For packet analysis in the SOC, one port is reserved in **promiscuous mode** as a sniffer, while the other three are used for load balancing.
+For packet analysis in the SOC, one port is reserved as a sniffer, while the other three are used for load balancing.

 ### Steps
 1. Configured NIC ports **1–3** as **trunk ports** with identical settings.